A comprehensive view of agent performance

 Traditional quality feedback doesn’t account for the human side of the experience.
 Maximize existing conversation data to uncover actionable call center insights.Learn More

-Improve agent-to-customer sentiment and increase quality scores by listening to customer interactions at scale.See Authenticx in Action
+Improve compliance and increase quality scores across call centers by listening to customer interactions at scale.See Authenticx in Action

 How It Works